 Many of Canada’s homeless women struggle every month to maintain safe hygiene during their periods.
 Every month they are at risk of infections like toxic shock syndrome which can result in death or serious complications.
 Serious infections like this can be caused by inserting makeshift tampons made of old cloth or toilet paper in order to try and stop the bleeding.
-These makeshift products can cause yeast infections, urinary tract infection, burns and ripping of the vaginal wall (OUCH!).
+These makeshift products can cause yeast infections, urinary tract infections, burns, and ripping of the vaginal wall (OUCH!).
 It’s important for us to remember that often these women don’t have consistent bathroom access or appropriate healthcare.
 Not having access to feminine hygiene products isn’t just an issue of comfort or preference, but a serious medical and public health concern.
-This is not a conversation reserved for underdeveloped countries, its is an issue facing us now in the 10th largest economy in the world.
+This is not a conversation reserved for underdeveloped countries, it is an issue facing us now in the 10th largest economy in the world.

-Period pain is real and adds onto the stress that these girls face, as they cannot afford the pain relief let alone the hygiene products themselves.
+Period pain is real and adds to the stress that these girls face, as they cannot afford the pain relief let alone the hygiene products themselves.
 How can we expect indigenous and northern communities to tackle the issues of poverty and homelessness when girls are not being given proper access to education due to something out of their control.